 Mind the concentration

-Not every pill you buy will have the same concentration of CBD.
+Every pill you buy won’t necessarily have the the same concentration of CBD.
 This is why you need to pick the one that suits you, depending mainly on your body weight.
 Some people are more sensitive so they’ll need a smaller amount.
 Those who are in strong pain will require more CBD.

 Where can I get CBD pills?